StevenLOL/AbTextSumm/README.md

 Use any available ARPA format language model and convert to kenlm format as binary.
 KENLM is really fast.

 Other several packages required: PuLP for optimization, sklearn, nltk, cpattern Best option is to use Anaconda package.
 All the above mentioned packages can be installed using pip.

+**If you use the summarization code, please cite this paper:**
+_Banerjee, Siddhartha, Prasenjit Mitra, and Kazunari Sugiyama_.
+"Multi-Document Abstractive Summarization Using ILP based Multi-Sentence Compression."
+Proceedings of the 24th International Joint Conference on Artificial Intelligence (IJCAI 2015), Buenos Aires, Argentina.
+2015.